Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Preliminaries and Problem Formulation

 \section{Preliminaries and Problem Formulation}

-\paragraph*{Notations}: Let $\reals$ denote the set of real numbers and $\reals^n$ the set of real $n$-vectors.
-We use $\mathbf{1}$ to represent the vector of all ones.
-The notation $z_i$ refers to the $i$-th component of a vector $z \in \reals^{n}$ or to the $i$-th element of a sequence $z_1, z_2, \ldots$, which will be made clear from the context.
-Given a finite set $Z$, the set of probability distributions over $Z$ is represented as $\dist{Z}$.
+\textbf{Notations} Let $\reals$ denote the set of real numbers and $\reals^n$ the set of real $n$-vectors.
+The vector of all ones is represented as $\mathbf{1}$.
+The notation $z_i$ refers to the $i$-th component of a vector $z \in \reals^{n}$ or to the $i$-th element of a sequence $z_1, z_2, \ldots$, which will be clarified by the context.
+The set of probability distributions over a finite set $Z$ is denoted as $\dist{Z}$.

 We begin by presenting an attack \ac{mdp} that captures an attacker's planning problem.
-Next, we introduce the defense countermeasures. \paragraph*{Attack Planning Problem} The attack planning problem is modeled as an attack \ac{mdp}

-where $S$ is a set of states (nodes in the attack graph) including a special absorbing/sink state $s_\sink$, $A$ is a set of attack actions, $P: S \times A \rightarrow \dist{S}$ is a probabilistic transition function such that $P(s'|s, a)$ is the probability of reaching state $s'$ given action $a$ being taken at state $s$, $\nu \in \dist{S}$ is the initial state distribution, $\gamma \in (0,1]$ is a discount factor, and $R: S \times A \rightarrow \reals$ is the attacker's reward function such that $R(s, a)$ is the reward received by the attacker for taking action $a$ in state $s$.
+\textbf{Attack Planning Problem} The attack planning problem is modeled as an attack \ac{mdp} $ M = (S, A, P, \nu, \gamma, R), $ where $S$ is a set of states (nodes in the attack graph) including a special absorbing/sink state $s_\sink$, $A$ is a set of attack actions, $P: S \times A \rightarrow \dist{S}$ is a probabilistic transition function such that $P(s'|s, a)$ is the probability of reaching state $s'$ given action $a$ being taken at state $s$, $\nu \in \dist{S}$ is the initial state distribution, $\gamma \in (0,1]$ is a discount factor, and $R: S \times A \rightarrow \reals$ is the attacker's reward function such that $R(s, a)$ is the reward received by the attacker for taking action $a$ in state $s$.
 The attacker's objective is to maximize the total discounted rewards in the attack \ac{mdp}.
+For concrete examples of attack graphs generated from network vulnerabilities, readers are directed to \cite{jha2002two} and \cite{liSynthesisProactiveSensor2023}.